open-keychain/open-keychain/OpenKeychain/src/main/res/raw-de/help_changelog.md

   * Keyserver query based on machine-readable output
   * Lock navigation drawer on tablets
   * Suggestions for emails on creation of keys
-  * Search in public key lists
+  * Suchen in öffentlichen Schlüssellisten
   * And much more improvements and fixes…